wsteenbeek/woutersteenbeeknl-website/content/post/geometric-road-distance-g4/index.md

 <iframe src="geometric-road-distance-g4-figures/resid_loc.html" width="100%" height="480px"></iframe>

-The lowest residuals are for node-pairs that are in the city's downtown area.
-Many positive residuals---so the shortest path along the road network is quite a bit longer than the mean prediction of the regression line---are when the nodes of a node-pair are separated by major thoroughfares or train tracks.
+Many positive residuals---so when the shortest path along the road network is quite a bit longer than the mean prediction of the regression line---are when the nodes of a node-pair are separated by major thoroughfares or train tracks.
 Many refer to node-pairs from/to Vleuten-De Meern and Leidsche Rijn to/from Overvecht and Noordwest.
 These residuals are likely due to the need to cross the Amsterdam-Rijnkanaal (a canal) on these routes.

 ## The four largest municipalities in the Netherlands?